P.A.O.K. Sports Arena: 2025 renovation

+2026 renovation

+On November 27, 2025, ALPHA SPORTS GROUP, owned by Aristotelis Mystakidis, acquired the majority shareholding of P.A.O.K.
+B.C.
+During the summer of 2026, under the club's new ownership, another extensive renovation programme was launched at PAOK Sports Arena.
+The club described the works as a general renovation, with significant changes also being made to the VIP and court-side seating areas.

+The 2026 works include the complete reconstruction of both the home team's and visiting team's locker rooms, along with the creation of a separate locker room for the visiting team's coaching staff.
+The arena's gym is also being renovated, while the coaches' offices and the general management offices are being redesigned to create new working spaces.

+Additional upgrades include the construction of a new doping control room and the reconstruction of the mixed zone.
+New basketball goals are being installed in the main arena, while the VIP areas are undergoing a complete upgrade aimed at improving spectator comfort and hospitality facilities.

+The media facilities are also being extensively redesigned.
+New press tribunes are being constructed and the arena's press conference room is undergoing a complete renovation.
+The existing press seating, previously located higher in the stands, is being relocated to a lower position near the players' tunnel.
+The space made available by this relocation is planned to accommodate additional spectator seating, resulting in a small increase in the arena's seating capacity.

+As of July 30, 2026, the renovation programme at PAOK Sports Arena remained in progress.

 Events held

 First Ioannis Dedeoglou Tournament

 The first tournament took place in 2004, and four teams competed.
 They were Hemofarm, Panathinaikos, PAOK, and Ülker.
 The first games took place on September 24, 2004, in which Panathinaikos won against Hemofarm, by a score of 83–79, while PAOK beat Ülker, by a score of 77–57.
 The very next day, Hemofarm vs. Ulker and PAOK vs. Panathinaikos took place, to decide who would earn the final positions.
 Hemofarm beat Ulker by a score of 84–74, for its third-place finish, and PAOK beat Panathinaikos in a close game, by a score of 79–76, for first place.

 Second Ioannis Dedeoglou Tournament

 The second tournament was held in September 2005.
 The teams that participated were AEK, FC Barcelona, Red Star Belgrade, and PAOK.
 On the first day of the tournament, fans got to see a Greek derby between PAOK and AEK, which PAOK won by a score of 77–72.
 The next game of the day took place between Barcelona and Red Star, in which Barcelona won 77–67.
 The following day, AEK was pitted against Red Star, and lost 54–75.
 The final was a real feast for the eyes, as it finished with both teams tied at 87 points; it was a great game, in which Barcelona ended up beating PAOK, in overtime, by a score of 102–101.